Yeah, folks, if you're on hold on the phones out there, once again, I beg you to stay.

 The detailed IRS budget spells out exactly what most of the new workforce will be doing.

-For example, some eighty-one will be tasked just to handle a tax reporting of 25,000 tanning salons.
+For example, some 81 will be tasked just to handle the tax reporting of 25,000 tanning salons.

 They face a new 10% excise tax on indoor tanning services.

-The new health care core will also require new facilities and computers.
+The new health care corps will also require new facilities and computers.

-As the IRS says Obamacare represents the largest set of tax changes in more than twenty years.
+As the IRS says, Obamacare represents the largest set of tax changes in more than 20 years.

-Adding hundreds of new jobs and millions of dollars to the IRS is not going to make care better, health care better, it's or more available for anybody.
+Adding hundreds of new jobs and millions of dollars to the IRS is not going to make care better, healthcare better, or more available for anybody.

 Basso says that he will continue to fight to repeal and replace Obamacare with patient-centered reforms that help the private sector, not the IRS, create more jobs.